toastyboost/react-collapser/README.md

 </Collapser>
 ```

-In case when you need default design:
+If you need default styles for collapser:

 ```
 import 'react-collapser/dist/default-styles.css'